October is National ADHD Awareness Month

 • Loses important items that relate to everyday activities, such as keys, eyeglasses, school supplies, etc.)

-• Makes careless mistakes in schoolwork or household chores.
+• Makes careless mistakes in schoolwork or chores

-With adults, the symptoms may appear different and manifest in extreme restlessness to the exhaustion and exasperation of friends and family nearby.
+With adults, the symptoms may appear differently and manifest in extreme restlessness, to the exhaustion and exasperation of friends and family nearby.

 ADHD Treatments